vmatresu/viralclipai/README.md

 **"Video download failed"**

 - Verify YouTube URL is valid and accessible
-- Check yt-dlp is installed: `pip install yt-dlp`
+- Check yt-dlp is available in system PATH

 **"Processing timeout"**